 Cambria prison sees jump in inmates housed for U.S. Marshals Service, decrease in ICE detainees

 Oct.
-13—EBENSBURG — The Cambria County Prison is housing more high-level drug dealers apprehended by the U.S. Marshals Service, Warden Christian Smith said Wednesday.
+14—EBENSBURG, Pa. — Cambria County Prison is housing more high-level drug dealers apprehended by the federal U.S. Marshals Service, Warden Christian Smith said Wednesday.

-In recent years, the prison housed an average of 30 U.S. Marshals' inmates at any time.
+In recent years, the prison housed an average of 30 inmates for the U.S. Marshals at any time.
 Now, the count is up to 116, he said.

 "We anticipate another group of 10 to 20 to be arriving within the next few weeks, mainly females," Smith said during the Cambria County Prison Board's monthly meeting.